 |Dr. Natasha Bowen, Associate Director

 Dr. Bowen joined the faculty at the College of Social Work at The Ohio State University in 2015.
-Previously she was a faculty member at the School of Social Work at the University of North Carolina – Chapel Hill, where she taught for 13 years.
-In addition to her work developing the multi-domain, multiple-source social environmental tool Elementary School Success Profile (ESSP), Dr. Bowen has taught courses in measurement and structural equation modeling, as well as courses for graduates in Social Work.
-Dr. Bowen has published in journals such as Journal for the Society for Social Work and the Journal of Educational Psychology.
-She is also lead author of Structural Equation Modeling, part of the Pocket Guides to Social Work Research Methods series, published by Oxford University Press.
-Dr. Bowen’s expertise extends to HLM, latent profile analyses, confirmatory factor analyses, and software including Mplus.
+Previously she was a faculty member at the School of Social Work at the University of North Carolina – Chapel Hill for 13 years.
+Dr. Bowen developed the Elementary School Success Profile (ESSP), a multi-domain, multiple-source social environmental assessment used by school staff to improve student outcomes.
+Dr. Bowen has taught graduate courses on research methods, measurement, and structural equation modeling.
+She has published in journals such as the Journal for the Society for Social Work and the Journal of Educational Psychology.
+She is also lead author of Structural Equation Modeling, part of the Pocket Guides to Social Work Research Methods series published by Oxford University Press.
+Dr. Bowen’s substantive expertise relates to social environment causes and solutions to the achievement disparities in schools.

 Graduate Research Assistants

 Nivedita Bhaktha is a doctoral student in the Quantitative Research, Evaluation and Measurement program in the College of Education and Human Ecology.
 Nivedita has a Master’s degree in statistics and her research interests are in latent variable modeling, multilevel analysis and generalized linear modeling.
 She primarily uses R, Stata and SAS for data analysis and is also proficient in LISREL, Mplus and SPSS.
 She has taught undergraduate and graduate level stat courses.
 Nivedita likes learning about new quantitative techniques and has a rich experience in interdisciplinary research.

 Meng-Ting Lo is a doctoral student in the Quantitative Research, Evaluation and Measurement program in the College of Education and Human Ecology.
 Her research interests center around three topics: (a) structural equation modeling; (b) multilevel modeling; (c) Rasch modeling.
 Particularly, she has strong interest in learning how the advanced statistical models can be applied to various research topics in education, especially related to students’ psychological features, behaviors, academic achievements, and potential risk factors within the context of secondary education and higher education.
 Meng-Ting is also very interested in applying various psychometric methods to solve measurement problems.
 She has extensive experience working with Mplus, Winsteps, HLM, SPSS, and SAS.